vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 If your clinician never admits fault, it might be that their pride and arrogance prevents them from admitting that they do not, in fact, know everything there is to know about your condition.
 They should never simply dismiss your questions, either.
 If there is something your clinician does not know, they should offer to research the topic for you or direct you to someone who does know.

 As a rule of thumb, the more cautious a clinician is about giving absolute answers to your questions, the better.
-The correct answer almost always starts with, "...well, it depends on X, Y, and Z." Pain, and health in general, is an infinitely nuanced field where the answers to many of your questions depend entirely on your unique context.
+The correct answer almost always starts with, "...well, it depends on X, Y, and Z." To come full circle, pain (and health) is an infinitely nuanced field where the answers to many of your questions depend entirely on your unique context.

-I'd like to close off by thanking you for reading this article.
-I hope I've created a useful resource that you can come back to when you feel the need to reflect on your relationship with your clinician.
-Thank you for taking charge of your health.
+We'd like to close off by thanking you for reading this article.
+We hope that we've created a useful resource that you can come back to when you feel the need to reflect.
+Keep on taking charge of your health, and we wish you lots of success in your journey!